Why Doesn't the FTC Attack False Chiropractic Claims?

 Why did the FTC drop its case against Koren?
 It is not unusual for the FTC to close cases when the company agrees to change what it is doing.
 Koren did change some of the things to which the FTC reportedly objected.
 There might also have been concern that the Koren's publications were protected by the First Amendment.
 Even if that was the reason, the First Amendment would not protect chiropractors who are advertising to solicit patients.

-The Federal Trade Commission Act prohibits unfair or deceptive advertising of products or services in any medium .
-To fall within federal jurisdiction, the advertisement must involve interstate commerce.
+The Federal Trade Commission Act prohibits unfair or deceptive advertising of products or services in any medium.
+To fall within federal jurisdiction, the advertisement must affect interstate commerce.
 The courts have repeatedly found health-care businesses to be subject to regulation as interstate commerce.
 The U.S. Supreme Court has ruled that the constitutional definition of interstate commerce is very broad: anything that moves between the states, or any business that uses raw materials that come from out of state are considered interstate commerce.
 Although the delivery of health-care services to individual patients is a local activity, everything that the practitioners use, most equipment and office supplies, comes from other states, and in many practices, patients cross state lines to get to practitioner's office.
-Information that crosses state lines also falls within the definition of interstate commerce.
+Information that crosses state lines also falls within the definition of interstate commerce and certainly influences it.
+Even if the FTC lacked jurisdiction in the early 1970s, it certainly has it now .

 Ads That Merit Major Regulatory Attention